-At Stechschulte Nell, we have a team of attorneys, investigators, and expert witnesses who can look into an alleged crime, obtain evidence, scrutinize the claims against you, and protect you during interrogations.
+At StechLaw Criminal Defense, we have a team of attorneys, investigators, and expert witnesses who can look into an alleged crime, obtain evidence, scrutinize the claims against you, and protect you during interrogations.
 We look into everything the police did during your arrest, and if we sense there is a violation of your civil rights, we address it.
 We are dedicated to defending you in court and keeping you informed at every stage.
 Our Tampa white collar crime lawyer understands how stressful it can be to undergo an arrest and then be facing serious criminal charges.
 But you do not have to go about this process alone.
 We are powerful allies and advocates, who are attuned to the laws and are ready to fight for you.
 Don’t risk your future and freedom, contact us now.

 What To Know About White-Collar Crimes